robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 However, you can also be completely outplayed by an unimaginative, straightforward opponent whose only advantage over you is a keen understanding of a few subtle rules interactions.
 Losing these matches is completely avoidable, and so here are 10 ways that you can instead be the one using the mighty power of precision and exactitude to destroy all who stand against you.
 These tactics are guaranteed to reduce the number of times you find yourself lying in a gutter at 0 life thinking “I didn’t know you could do that."

-Credit for all of these finesses goes to the numerous people who have beaten me with them, and the people who beat them with them, and the people who beat them, and so on and so forth until probably the only people I actually have to thank are Jon Finkel[LINK] and God.
+Credit for all of these finesses goes to the numerous people who have beaten me with them, and the people who beat them with them, and the people who beat them, and so on and so forth until probably the only people I actually have to thank are [Jon Finkel](https://en.wikipedia.org/wiki/Jon_Finkel) and God.

 ## Finessing with “you may"